-There are more names for Germany than there are for any other European country.
+There are more etymologically different names for Germany than there are for any other European country.
 This is due to a long history of disunity among Gemanic tribes and the geographical location of the Germanic homeland smack dab in the middle of Europe.
 In today’s episode, we explore the history and linguistic distribution of the etymological roots of Germany’s many international names.

 The English name for the country of ‘Wales’ is not native to Wales itself.
 It actually has origins in a derogatory term given by the AngloSaxons to their Celtic neighbors.
 The word ‘Wales’ has cognates in all of the Germanic languages, yet most of these cognates have nothing to do with the modern country of Wales.
 In general, these cognates are associated with speakers of Romance languages throughout Europe.
 Strange!
 In today's episode, we connect the dots among these various cognates across languages.